ajh3/imwheel-exclude-patched/README.md

 This project is a fork of `imwheel-1.0.0pre12`, [imwheel's](http://imwheel.sourceforge.net/) final official release.

 It contains only one change — a patch that repairs imwheel's broken `@Exclude` command.
+This lets imwheel successfully re-grab windows after focusing on an `@Exclude`d window.

 ```
 Description: imwheel ignores FocusOut events, fix that